The Best Towns, Roads, Restaurants & Vineyards

 Just outside Panzano stands the charming 12th century Parish Church of San Leolino which houses precious pieces of sacred artwork

-Don’t be fooled in thinking that the entire town centers around the main square which is easily visible from the main street.
+Don’t be fooled into thinking that the entire town centers around the main square which is easily visible from the main street.
 Park the car and wander back behind the square where you will find the old fortress and church.
-If it about lunch time, then this is where you will want to stop!
-There are a few very panoramic restaurants in the old part of the town (check out number 7).
+If it about lunchtime, then this is where you will want to stop!
+There are a few very panoramic restaurants in the old part of the town (Restaurants in Chianti: check out number 7).

 You are in Siena-land Now